We are here to help: your pets’ welfare is paramount to us

 When you arrive in our car park or at the street parking nearby, telephone us to say you are here.
-We will come out and collect you and escort you and your pet into the clinic.
+We will come out and collect your pet and take them into the clinic.
 Please do not come on in unescorted – we are trying to limit numbers at reception for obvious reasons.
-Please try where possible for only one adult to accompany the pet.
-Our consultation rooms are small and it will be safer to minimise numbers of humans in a small space! (mistakes happen and we might overlook someone – so if you have waited 15 minutes past your appointment time do call us!).
+Please try where possible for only one adult to accompany the pet. (mistakes happen and we might overlook someone – so if you have waited 15 minutes past your appointment time do call us!).

 These are far from ideal really, as no physical examination/handling is possible.
 Needs must on occasions, and therefore we will offer these on an ad hoc basis during office hours.
 Please telephone to request one – payment is at our usual rate and will be collected in advance.
 We will send you a link to an easy video platform called Whereby when we book the consult.

 Food and Repeat Prescriptions including worming and flea treatments/prevention: